 If you lack the resources to buy a home the traditional way or perhaps need time to repair your credit, you may want to consider purchasing a home through a rent-to-own program.
 Example included.

-Quite simply, buying a home the traditional way means putting a large chunk of cash down, getting a loan for the balance (mortgage), and paying off that balance over thirty years.
+Quite simply, buying a home the traditional way means putting a large chunk of cash down, getting a loan for the balance (mortgage), and paying off that balance over 25 years.
 The three biggest requirements of buying a home traditionally include:

-- Having a large down payment
+- Having a substantial down payment

 - Having good credit, and

 - Having a steady source of high monthly income